klovens/juxtapose/README.md

 10,9,1
   ```
 We have the config/JSON files stored in the test/data folder.
-The example contents of line-config.json:
+The example contents of line-config.json used for adding anchors to the networks:
 ```sh
 {
   "n_replicates": 10,